Havelock North man getting Radikal with neon for the stars in Los Angeles

 Brandon Ransfield was close to living a nice safe 'white picket fence' life in Hawke's Bay.

-But some advice from his mum has seen him creating bright lights in Los Angeles with a business attracting celebrity clientele, and rubbing shoulders with starts at pre-Oscar parties.
+But some advice from his mum has seen him creating bright lights in Los Angeles with a business attracting celebrity clientele, and rubbing shoulders with stars at pre-Oscar parties.

 The 28-year-old and his business partner Tom Numan took their neon sign and design talents to Los Angeles in August with their business Radikal Neon.